awsdocs/aws-sam-developer-guide/doc_source/serverless-cdk-getting-started.md

 | --- |
 | CDK integration with the AWS SAM CLI is currently in public preview\.
 During public preview, CDK integration with the AWS SAM CLI may be subject to backwards incompatible changes\. |

-This topic describes what you need to use the AWS SAM CLI with CDK applications, and provides instructions for building and locally testing a simple CDK application\.
+This topic describes what you need to use the AWS SAM CLI with AWS CDK applications, and provides instructions for building and locally testing a simple AWS CDK application\.

 ## Prerequisites<a name="serverless-cdk-getting-started-prerequisites"></a>

-To use the AWS SAM CLI with CDK, you must install the CDK, and the public preview version of the AWS SAM CLI\.
+To use the AWS SAM CLI with AWS CDK, you must install the AWS CDK, and the public preview version of the AWS SAM CLI\.
-+ For information about installing the CDK, see [Getting started with the CDK](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) in the *AWS Cloud Development Kit \(CDK\) Developer Guide*\.
++ For information about installing the AWS CDK, see [Getting started with the AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) in the *AWS Cloud Development Kit \(CDK\) Developer Guide*\.
 + To install the public preview version of the AWS SAM CLI, follow the same instructions for [Installing the AWS SAM CLI](serverless-sam-cli-install.md) the OS of your development host, but use the public preview download link or installation command as listed below:
   + **Linux:** The private preview build is available with this download link: [AWS SAM CLI beta CDK build](https://github.com/aws/aws-sam-cli/releases/download/sam-cli-beta-cdk/aws-sam-cli-linux-x86_64.zip)\.
   + **Windows:** The private preview is available with this download link: [AWS SAM CLI beta CDK build](https://github.com/aws/aws-sam-cli/releases/download/sam-cli-beta-cdk/AWS_SAM_CLI_64_PY3.msi)\.